 A per-flow webhook (covered in Triggering a flow by webhook) gives each flow its own address.
 That is ideal for a single automation, but the address is tied to that one flow.

 A connection works at the organization level instead.
-Your organization gets one private connection URL that an outside system posts every photo to.
+Captures from the Templified Tether app arrive this way automatically, and you can optionally add one private connection URL that an outside system posts every photo to.
 That URL never changes when you rebuild, rename, or replace a flow — you set the address once and use routing rules to decide where each photo goes.
-This is the right choice when a camera-tethering app or another service sends you a steady stream of photos.
+Either way, every photo lands in the same set of routing rules.

 Before you start